Theft of Trade Secrets

 Defining Trade Secrets

-Trade secrets can include advertising strategies, sales methods, and manufacturing processes.
+Trade secrets include advertising strategies, sales methods, customer lists, and manufacturing processes.
 They also can be industry-specific, such as a company's food or drink recipe.
-The determination as to whether or not something is a trade secret generally is determined on a case-by-case basis.
+Courts determine whether something is a trade secret on a case-by-case basis.

 Trade Secrets vs. Patents